fblpalmeira/pcir_test/README.md

 - n = total number of subjects = 342
 - PCI for “Leave Bear Alone” = [ 1 - |556 / 716 - 160 / 716| ] * 716 / (3 * 342) = 0.31

-The potential for conflict index for “leave the bear alone” was approximately 0.31.
-Similar computations for the other four management actions varied between 0.04 to 0.39 (Table 1).
+The potential for conflict index for “leave the bear alone” was approximately 0.31 (Table 2).
+Similar computations for the other four management actions varied between 0.04 to 0.39.

 **Table 2.**  “Potential for Conflict Indices” and Mean Scores for Alaskan Respondents’ Ratings of Acceptability of Bear Management Actions.